vedantgarode/FastAPI/README.md

 ```
 hypercorn main:app --reload
 ```
+4. Front End
-2. Open your web browser and navigate to [http://localhost:8000/](http://localhost:8000/).
+Open your web browser and navigate to [http://localhost:8000/](http://localhost:8000/).
 The application will serve an index.html page from the 'static' directory.
 For API documentation, navigate to [http://localhost:8000/docs](http://localhost:8000/docs).
 You will see the automatic interactive API documentation (provided by Swagger UI).

 # Application Structure
 ---------------------